Denver's Cultural Plan

-Learn more about Denver’s Cultural Plan, IMAGINE 2020 and help us to develop new solutions and programs that will help to implement our goals and Seven Vision Elements: Integration, Amplification, Accessibility, Lifelong Learning, Local Talent, Economic Vitality and Collective Leadership.
+Learn more about Denver’s Cultural Plan, IMAGINE 2020 and help us to develop new solutions and programs that will help to implement our goals and seven vision elements: Integration, Amplification, Accessibility, Lifelong Learning, Local Talent, Economic Vitality and Collective Leadership.

-2017 FUNDING AND PROGRAM TIMELINE
+2020 FUNDING AND PROGRAM TIMELINE

-Award Notification: July 2017
+Award Notification: TBD

 Proposals indicating collaboration among multiple groups are strongly encouraged.
 The following are eligible to submit an application:

-- Businesses or organizations located outside of the City and County of Denver may participate through collaborative partnerships or support with the above but may not directly apply for funding
+- Businesses or organizations located outside of the City and County of Denver may participate through collaborative partnerships or support with the above, but may not directly apply for funding

 PROGRAM FUNDING & REQUIREMENTS

-- The IMAGINE 2020 fund provides up to $5,000 per program
+- The IMAGINE 2020 Fund provides up to $7,500 per program

 - Programs must take place in the City and County of Denver

-- Programs must take place in the calendar years 2016-2017
+- Programs should take place in the calendar years 2020-2021

 - Projects can be independent or collaborative and reflect the applicant’s unique interpretation of the cultural plan